Looking for some memorable things to do this summer?

 We've provided links to some of those not-so-familiar ideas along with affiliate links to our favorite items too.

-And we know how creative parents can be -- once we push aside all those daily tasks -- so be sure to leave your own ideas in the comments below!
+And we know how creative parents can be -- once we push aside all those daily tasks and to do lists -- so be sure to leave your own ideas in the comments below!

 2. Race Hot Wheels cars